Butlerj9/markdown2pdf/README_TESTING.md

 If tests hang or crash, try running them with the `--verbose` flag to get more information about what's happening.
 You can also try running individual tests instead of all tests at once.

+## Export Verification Tests

+The export verification tests are designed to verify that the exported files match the expected settings.
+These tests export files with various settings combinations and verify that the settings are correctly applied.

+### Test Settings

+The tests cover various combinations of settings:

+- **Table of Contents**: On/Off
+- **Page Size**: A4, Letter
+- **Orientation**: Portrait, Landscape
+- **PDF Engines**: XeLaTeX, WeasyPrint, wkhtmltopdf

+### Output Files

+The test scripts generate output files in a temporary directory.
+The path to this directory is displayed in the test output.

+Each test generates:
+- The exported file (PDF, HTML, EPUB, or DOCX)
+- A settings record JSON file
+- A test results JSON file

+### Adding Export Verification Tests

+To add new export verification tests:

+1. Modify the `test_export_verification.py` file to include new settings combinations
+2. Update the analysis functions to verify the new settings
+3. Run the tests to ensure they pass with the new settings

 ## Best Practices

 1. **Write focused tests**: Each test should focus on a specific piece of functionality.